 It is an article of faith among most - but certainly not all - economic development professionals that poor countries need more wealth transfers to achieve economic development.
 Different strands of this dominant approach to development focus on transfers in the form of official development assistance, foreign direct investment, or the sale of exploitable natural resources.
 What unites them is the faith that transferring wealth will improve welfare.
 The problem with this theory is that the evidence simply does not support it.
 To be sure, wealth transfers can improve welfare.
+But it is not inevitable that wealth transfers will improve welfare.
 What matters more than the kind of transfer are the conditions associated with those transfers.